deepsea-inria/sptl/doc/sptl.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us pause for a moment to consider what is the value returned by the
-`max` function when it is passed the empty array (i.e., `max({ })`.
-In
-this case, the value is going to be the smallest

 As we are going to see [later](#r0-complexity), the work and span cost
 of this operation are linear and logarithmic in the size of the input
 array, implying a good parallel solution to this particular problem.